skydread1/portfolio/src/loicb/server/content/blog/testing-in-clojure.md

 ### Kaocha in terminal with options

-There are a bunch of options to enhance the testing experience such as:
+There are a bunch of options to enhance the development experience such as:

 ```bash
 clj -M:dev:test --watch --fail-fast